casey/just/README.md

 ### Aliases

-Aliases allow recipes to be invoked with alternative names:
+Aliases allow using alternative names for recipes when invoking them on the command line:

 ```just
 alias b := build